TEE-CSA/TEE-Ideation/_posts/2023-12-07-Overview_IPYNB_2_.md

 # What is jQuery?

-Any volunteers?
+- Essentially, jQuery is a library that allows us to use some of JavaScript's built in functions

-Essentially, jQuery is a library that allows us to use some of JavaScript's built in functions.
-Think of it as one of the lines you could see at the very top of a code file along with many other import statements.
+- Think of it as one of the lines you could see at the very top of a code file along with many other import statements

 ## Benefits of jQuery